philtoms/ticket-stamp/README.md

 - Each import map is uniquely bound to a ticket and stored in an IEP (isolated entry point) in the IEP cloud service.
 - The IEP is progressively upgraded through module development
-- A page url with a stage:ticket query (`?dev=TKT-001`) will load the IEP import map into the page response.
+- A page url with a stage:ticket query (`?dev=TKT-001`) will update the script response with the appropriate IEP entries.
-- The browser then resolves all of its imports through the import map.
-Typically the browser will have cached all but the ticketed modules.
+- Typically the browser will have cached all but the ticketed modules.

 `ticket-stamp` is designed to work with browsers that natively support [esm modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).